WHEN ANY DISASTER STRIKES, CREASION IS ALWAYS AT THE FOREFRONT PROTECTING THE MOST VULNERABLE COMMUNITIES AND SECURING THEIR LIVES AGAINST ALL ODDS.

 Our motto for the project is Building Back Better where we not just provide temporary relief to our beneficiaries but ensure that their capacities are strengthened for the long- term as well.
 Our beneficiaries are not just passive recipients but also active members who envision, plan and implement the changes that they wish to see in the communities.

 The primary strength of the Emergency Disaster Response as the name suggests is that we are always at standby for any type of disaster.
 From the 2015 earthquake to the 2017 flood and the 2020 COVID-19 outbreak, we have stood at the front line helping the most vulnerable communities by providing relief and rehabilitation support.
+The project has helped children get back to school, households regain their normality and communities build their lives impacted due to natural disasters and unforeseen circumstances.

 We realized that despite the huge amount of international fund disbursement, many villages have not been reached by the national government and international organizations.
 This made us reflect on the need of a different type of approach to humanitarian aid, that has to start perceiving the communities as active actors of the reconstruction, and no longer as passive beneficiaries, as we believe that empowered and self-reliant communities will be less dependent on external funds.